To understand whether you need additional support at home or other alternatives to consider, an assessment is usually necessary.

 • Mental health

 • Personal care

 • Nutrition and hydration

-Capacity assessments are only required if an assessor or care practitioner has concerns about your ability to make informed decisions for yourself.
+Capacity assessments are only required there is concern about your ability to make informed decisions for yourself.
 They aren’t mandatory, but they can be very helpful tools for you and your loved ones when it comes to understanding the kind of support you need.

 If you are experiencing significant cognitive decline or have received a diagnosis for an illness such as Dementia or Alzheimer’s Disease, a capacity assessment can be especially important.

 During a capacity assessment, we will check how you:

 • Use and weigh information

 Based on this assessment, we can either confirm your capacity to make decisions about your care, accommodation, treatment or any topic which would require an informed decision or suggest areas where you could benefit from further support.